Services for Veterans

 We’re committed to ending homelessness for the men and women of our region who served their county — and to helping all our veterans come “all the way home.”

 Housing for Veterans

 Transitional housing programs include residential therapeutic treatment for veterans recovering from substance use disorders.
-Training and employment programs work to place homeless veterans in jobs.
+Training and employment programs work to place veterans in jobs.
 The programs ensure that veterans receive the employment and training services they need to get good jobs.
-The programs offer job counseling, resume preparation, job placement, on-the-job training, career counseling and follow-up employment support, life skills and money management mentoring.
+The programs offer job counseling, resume preparation, job placement, on-the-job training, career counseling and follow-up employment support, life skills, and money management mentoring.
 Other housing programs and special need services also serve frail elderly veterans and veterans with mental illness.

 Supportive Services for Veterans Families (SSVF)

 SSVF programs provide temporary & supportive services for low or no-income Veterans and Veteran families.
 The goal of these programs is to promote housing stability through assistance and support services to homeless persons or those at risk of homelessness.

 The Case Management Program provides supportive services to Veterans living in permanent housing to assist with strengthening their independent living skills and long-term housing goals.
 Please visit our individual Case Management program locations below.